jmeistrich/rnl-conf-2025/README.md

 # React Native London Conf Talk

-This talk is about React Native MacOS
+This talk is about React Native macOS

 # Run the slides